allancomeau/rent-vs-buy/FAQ.md

 ---

-## 4. Behavioral finance and renter discipline
+## 4. Behavioral finance and investment discipline

 **Q34.
 Do renters actually invest the savings difference between rent and a mortgage payment?**
 Almost never in practice.
 The Bernstein and Koudijs (2024, *Quarterly Journal of Economics*) study found that when Dutch households were forced to amortize mortgages, they accumulated wealth at nearly a 1:1 ratio — by cutting consumption, not by reducing other savings.
 This implies that without the forced mechanism, households consume rather than invest the surplus.
 Only about 50% of US households own any stocks at all (Federal Reserve SCF, 2019), with much lower participation among renters.